nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 Submission window opens in April 2019 and closes June 15th.
 Results and winners will be announced at the Workshop on Autonomous Driving ([WAD](https://sites.google.com/view/wad2019)) at [CVPR 2019](http://cvpr2019.thecvf.com/).

-## General rules
+## Submission rules
 * We release annotations for the train and val set, but not for the test set.
 * We release sensor data for train, val and test set.
-* The maximum time window of past sensor data that may be used is 0.5s.
 * Users make predictions on the test set and submit the results to our eval. server, which returns the metrics listed below.
 * We do not use strata.
 Instead, we filter annotations and predictions beyond class specific distances.
+* The maximum time window of past sensor data that may be used is 0.5s.
+* Users must to limit the number of submitted boxes per sample to 500.
-* Every submission provides method information We encourage publishing code, but do not make it a requirement.
+* Every submission provides method information.
+We encourage publishing code, but do not make it a requirement.
 * Top leaderboard entries and their papers will be manually reviewed.
-* Users must to limit the number of submitted boxes per sample to 500.

 ## Results format
 We define a standardized detection result format that serves as an input to the evaluation code.